We Buy Fire Damaged Homes

 Selling a House With Fire Damage

-In 2017, on average, fire departments responded to a home fire in the United States every 88 seconds, according to the National Fire Protection Association.
+In 2021, on average, fire departments responded to a home fire in the United States every 93 seconds, according to the National Fire Protection Association.
 It can happen to any home, in any area, and the resulting damage can be devastating.
-After the flames have been put out and the fire damage has been accessed, some owners may decide to restore their home, or may consider trying to sell the house "as is."
+After the flames have been put out and the fire damage has been accessed, some owners may decide to restore their home, or may consider trying to sell the house "as is.

-How can AMI Home Buyers help if your home has been damaged in a fire?
+How can AMI House Buyers help if your home has been damaged in a fire?

-We buy fire damaged homes in any price range and in any condition.
+We buy fire damaged houses in any price range and in any condition.
 We can make you a cash offer, allowing you to sell your home quickly, forgo having to pay for repairs, and we cover all closing costs.
+You can also check out our checklist of what to do after a house fire here.

 Fire Damaged Home FAQs